Polarbexar/LOST--Chap-1/README.md

 If storks can deliver babies, then why not Taco Bell food.

 Taco Bell is holding try outs for this new position.
-You do not need to be a carrier pigeon.
+You do not need to be a stork or carrier pigeon.
 All birds are welcome.

-On the Game Page, click your mouse to start the game and then click to counteract gravity and avoid the obstacles!.
+On the Game Page, click your mouse to start the game and then click to counteract gravity and avoid the obstacles!

 ### Screenshots: